TusharGTHB/Weather-Application/README.md

 # Weather-Application
 TECH USED -> {HTML,CSS,JAVASCRIPT} ;

-Small Description - "Weather Application uses a single API .
+Small Description - "Weather Application uses a two API's.
 In this project we get the current weather of current location and also we can search the city and get the weather info of that searched place".

 USED API's for getting weather info
 Search city API   url- https://api.openweathermap.org/data/2.5/weather?q={city name}&appid={API key}